Skip to content

 Hiza o motte kusshin undō (膝を持って屈伸運動)

-Squats with hands on knees
+Squat with hands on the knees

 Hai, hiza motte.